 In the 1820s, businessman Burkitt bought the derelict town of Blair from the state, renovated all the derelict buildings, and consecrated the house.
 In 1824, the town was renamed Burkittsville.
 This city still exists in the state of Maryland.

 In 1828, a girl named Eileen Treacle disappeared from Burkittsville.
-The children playing with her claimed that the girl was drawn into the nearby stream by a white hand rising out of the water.
-Although the creek was shallow, no one could find the body of the poor.
+The children playing with her reported she was pulled into the neighboring creek by a white hand emerging from the water.
+Although the stream was shallow, no one could find the body of the poor.
 A few weeks after the disappearance of Eileen, signs of transit fluvii stacked from wooden sticks were found near the creek.

 After panicking about the disappearance of R. Weaver, the townspeople did not receive a returning search group in any way, so they allowed themselves to be searched.
 The bodies of the first group of people were found at Coffin Rock, near the place where E. Treacle allegedly drowned five decades ago.

 In the 1940s, children began to disappear in the Burkittsville area again.
 Residents of the town and police officers began to suspect a new resident, Rustin Parrʼ, who had purchased a forest hut in the Black Hills forest a few years ago.
 After months of intensive research, Parrʼ himself admitted to completing his plan.

 When police arrived at his home, the remains of seven children were found, and the man himself said he was ordered to do so by a woman's voice, which he kept hearing and only stopped after the seventh victim was killed.
 The killer was hanged, and tragic events marked his forest hut - burned to the ground.